pollardld/pollardld/README.md

-# 👋 welcome my fellow 🦧 🧍‍♀️ 🦍 hominoids
+# 👋 welcome my fellow hominoids and 🤖

 *You've made it!
 I'm elated!*